The old town of Ipoh, Malaysia

-We were looking forward to the oldtown of Ipoh, Malaysia almost more than Georgetown, despite that Georgetown is a UNESCO member.
+We were looking forward to spending time in the old town of Ipoh, Malaysia almost more than Georgetown, despite the fact that Georgetown is a UNESCO member.

-We had heard a lot about the oldtown of Ipoh.
-That the food is supposed to be so delicious.
-Also, that in the oldtown there is so much outstanding street art.
-That there are so many temples to visit and also a few museums for the culture lovers.
+We had heard a lot about the old town of Ipoh.
+We understood that the food is supposed to be delicious.
+Also, in the old town, there is so much outstanding street art.
+That there are so many temples to visit and also a few museums for culture lovers.
 And on top of all that, Ipoh is supposed to be really cool in general.

 And so, full of anticipation and high expectations, we took the bus from Cameron Highlands to Ipoh.

 Our bus ticket cost 22 MYR per person.
-The route, which normally takes two hours, lasted more than twice as long due to the high volume of traffic of the Ramadan holiday.
+The route, which normally takes two hours, lasted more than twice as long due to the high volume of traffic during the Ramadan holiday.

 Because of this, we arrived in Ipoh very late.
 The bus station is also located quite a distance outside of the city center, so it took an additional half an hour plus before we finally got to our hotel.

 When we arrived, it was already very dark, and the hotel door was locked.
 But a security guard came, and he seemed to be informed that we would arrive late.
 After a quick check-in, we were able to bring our golf bags up to the first floor to our room.

 We didn’t get dinner that night and so our Roti Boy, a sweet pastry that we really loved in Malaysia, had to be enough for us for the night.

 Our accommodation in Ipoh